top of page

 • 2 min read

 Myotherapy is a clinically backed form of physical therapy that focuses on treating muscular pain and dysfunction.
-It's often used to manage chronic pain, sports injuries, postural issues, and conditions like:
+It is often used to manage chronic pain, sports injuries, postural issues, and conditions like:

 • Back pain